 Only 8 drivers remain in the NASCAR Playoffs as the semifinal round begins today at Martinsville Speedway.
-Four of those drivers represent Stewart-Haas Racing.
+Four of those drivers are from the Stewart-Haas Racing stable.
 The remaining 4 drivers represent Team Penske, Joe Gibbs Racing, Hendrick Motorsports, and Furniture Row Racing.
-The 5 Fords represent the Blue Oval’s best hope to win a Cup Championship in the last 14 years.
+The 5 Fords provide the Blue Oval their best hope to win a Cup Championship in the last 14 years.

-That Championship driver in 2004?
-Kurt Busch(41), who is 3 points below the Top 4’s last spot.
-Currently held by Chase Elliott(9).
-Busch is tied with teammate Clint Bowyer(14), and Penske’s Joey Logano(22).
-The difference in this round of racing?
-If one of the 8 contenders wins in this round, they automatically advance to the Final at Homestead.
+That last Ford Championship driver in 2004?
+Kurt Busch(41), who is 3 points below the cut line for advancement to the Championship 4.
+The position just ahead of Busch is held by Chase Elliott(9).
+Busch is tied in points with teammate Clint Bowyer(14), and Penske’s Joey Logano(22).
+The difference in this round of playoff racing?
+If one of the 8 contenders wins today, they automatically advance to the Final at Homestead.

 Current Playoff Standings